epitaque/trappingway/README.md

 ```
 5. In your discord server, type @(your bot name) register.
 Click one of the green buttons.
 This is to register the slash command, `display_xivpfs`.
 6. Type /display_xivpfs and some command parameters should autocomplete for you.
 7. Please consider not changing the update interval, as the owner of xivpf.com probably doesn't want a bunch of bots scraping on a frequent interval.
+They told me 5 minutes was an acceptable interval.

 ## Other projects
 Looks like Veraticus made a discord bot that does a similar thing in Go.
 [Link](https://github.com/Veraticus/trappingway).